jferrettiboke/stripe-graphql/README.md

 - Formatted amounts ready to use
 - DataLoader support for batching and caching
 - Type-safe bindings with TypeScript
-- Nexus extension/plugin for more easy integration (WIP)
+- Nexus extension/plugin for more easy integration

 ## Get started